ewolff/microservice-istio/HOW-TO-RUN.md

 also result in a 500.
 Use `ingress-url.sh` (minikube) or `ingress-gcp.sh` (Google Cloud) to figure out the URL.

-Use `kubectl apply -f cicuit-breaker.yaml` to remove the rule.
+Use `kubectl delete -f cicuit-breaker.yaml` to remove the rule.

 Note that you can also set a timeout so the system won't be waiting too long for a request to be handled, see